Privacy Policy

 processors and international transfers

-Two processors handle limited slices of data on our behalf in v1.0:
+Three processors handle limited slices of data on our behalf:

 For data leaving the EU/EEA, transfers rely on the EU–US Data Privacy Framework where applicable, plus EU Standard Contractual Clauses, plus the providers' supplementary technical and organisational measures.